-Children from 18 months of age through sixth grade are eligible for admission to MSH.
+Children from 18 months of age through 8th grade are eligible for admission to MSH.

-- Begin reading Follow the Child: The Basics, the Misconceptions, and the Underlying Lessons of a Montessori Education.
-A copy will be provided to you to read throughout the admission process.
-Families may choose paperback or Kindle format.
+- Begin reading Follow the Child: If you wish to move forward with the admissions process, we recommend reading Follow the Child: The Basics, the Misconceptions, and the Underlying Lessons of a Montessori Education to prepare you for the family interview.

-- Notification of enrollment status: Assuming that families, guides and the administrator agree that enrollment is appropriate, your child will be conditionally enrolled and assigned to a class or, if enrollment is full, placed in the waiting pool for the intended program.
+- Notification of enrollment status: Assuming that families, guides, and the administrator agree that enrollment is appropriate, your child will be assigned to a class or, if enrollment is full, placed in the waiting pool for the intended program.